-- ♦ Duplicate/Replacement Awards will only be shipped to the school. - Duplicate Awards Orders must be approved by the School's Official Representative - ◆ Tournament Hosts DO NOT USE THIS FORM.
-An order form for ties is within the Manual for Schools for each sport. - ♦ Trophy Letters & Figurine Replacement: Schools who need replacement letters or figurine(s) for older model trophies, please contact A & M Products direct at 815-875-2667.
+- Once this form is completed and returned to the IHSA, an invoice attached will be provided to the email provided. - ♦ Invoice must accompany payment!
+The awards company refers to the invoice to process IHSA approved orders. - Duplicate/Replacement Awards will only be shipped to the school. - ♦ Duplicate Awards Orders must be approved by the School's Official Representative - ♦ Trophy Letters & Figurine Replacement: Schools who need replacement letters or figurine(s) for older model trophies, please contact A & M Products direct at 815-875-2667.

-Contact A& M direct for pricing
+Contact A& M direct for pricing and availability: 2008-2017 Figure and Plate Replacement Pricing: